- Special Packages

 - Daily limit: An account will not be charged more than three Overdraft and/or Returned Item fees for insufficient funds on any one day per account.
 This means that if there are four items of $2.50 or more with insufficient funds on any one day, you will only be charged a fee for the first three.
-There is no limit on the total fees we can charge you for overdrafting your account.
 An account will not incur any fees for insufficient funds on any day that the ending account balance is or would have been overdrawn by less than $5.
 If an item under $2.50 causes an overdraft, you will not incur an Overdraft or Returned Item fee.

 Learn how to avoid overdraft fees